upsiflu/learning-and-experimenting/ATM.md

 In the future, it may be interesting to distribute risks collectively (like the banks and nation-states do).

+**I have 100 money on my Bank account.
+Can I deposit 100,- on each of my A.T.M.s now?**

+Yes, especially if those A.T.M.s have different people participating, to make sure nobody withdraws this money from several A.T.M.s at once.
+Also make sure that as soon as 100,- are withdrawn from one A.T.M., withdraw the others immediately.

 **Can I leave an A.T.M.?**

 Yes, at any time, with grace, and without an explanation.
 It's part of the deal.

 **Do I need to justify my spending?**

 Yes, always!
 But only to yourself.
 Your A.T.M. community trusts you to do the right thing.
 And your peers are always there to if you need their help with financial decisions.
 But they will never scrutinize and judge your call.

-That's really what sets this form apart from other ways of collective finance.
+That's really what sets this form apart from other ways of collective finance!

+**Can I give money I withdraw to a friend who is not in the A.T.M.?**

+Yes, you can do anything with the money as long as you feel it's the right thing.
+The special idea of it being a machine is that the other members of the A.T.M. don't need to bother with how the money is spent.
+If you feel unsure about the use of A.T.M. money, and you desire your peers to co-decide with you, then check out the alternative model "collective decisionmaking" mentioned in the comparison section above.
+Or invite your friend to join/launch an A.T.M. so they can withdraw what they need themselves.

 **What does "A.T.M." mean?**

-It means "Autonomous Collective Liquidity Machine", abbreviated _ColFin_ (like the dolphin, just with collective fin(ance)s).
+Yes, it means "Autonomous Collective Liquidity Machine", abbreviated _ColFin_ (like the dolphin, just with collective fin(ance)s).
 Alternative spelling: CoFi Machine.
 It can be automated.

-Joking aside, yeah, the name A.T.M. _is_ kinda lame.
+Jokes aside, yeah, the name A.T.M. _is_ kinda lame.
 And very confusing.
 Please [send me better ideas!](https://codeberg.org/upsiflu/learning-and-experimenting/issues/new)

 **Do I need to install an app to join an A.T.M.?**

-No. We have a functioning A.T.M. that uses a Signal chat, and we could do the same by telephone or on a sheet of paper.
+No. We have a functioning A.T.M. that uses a Signal chat, and we could do the same by telephone or on a sheet of paper or orally.
 An A.T.M. requires very little bookkeeping.
 You just have to remember the current amount of **deposit** for each participant, and any time there is a **withdrawal**, some algorithm decides who transfers their deposit to fulfill it.
 Also, you cannot withdraw more than there is in deposits.
-And when you withdraw all of your deposit, it just makes deposit equal zero (no actual money transfer needed).
+And when you withdraw all of your deposit, it just makes your deposit equal zero (no actual money transfer needed).

 (I'd love to make an app, though.
-Just to make it even more convenient and safe.)
+Just to make it even more convenient and safe and detached.)

 **What?
 Algorithm?**